paulodicanio86/home_server/readme.md

 ## Set-up the pi with basics

 ### Fresh SD card
-Put empty 'ssh' file into boot directory to enable headless mode with ssh activated.
+Put an empty 'ssh' file into boot directory to enable headless mode with ssh activated.

 ### Update & Upgrade
 ```